Computers, Materials & Continua DOI:10.32604/cmc.2021.012396 | |

 and the homogeneous Neumann boundary conditions

-The whole population is divided into five compartments as follows: at time images and location images the susceptible humans are described with S(x, t), exposed humans with E(x, t), symptomatic infected humans with I(x, t), asymptomatic infected with A(x, t) and recovered humans are expressed with R(x, t).
-Also, images are positive advection coefficients according to susceptible, exposed, symptomatic infected, asymptomatic infected and recovered classes.
+The whole population is divided into five compartments as follows: at time and location the susceptible humans are described with S(x, t), exposed humans with E(x, t), symptomatic infected humans with I(x, t), asymptomatic infected with A(x, t) and recovered humans are expressed with R(x, t).
+Also, are positive advection coefficients according to susceptible, exposed, symptomatic infected, asymptomatic infected and recovered classes.
 The rest of constants are mentioned above in the dynamical model formulation.
 All the parameters used in PDE’s model are positive.

 The Eqs.
 (1) to (5) admit two equilibrium states in the feasible region.
 The 2019-nCov free equilibrium of the Eqs.
 (1) to (5) is described as follows: